Ogden-area live music scene

 McQueen became a fixture at various bars and clubs around the area, but was most consistently found performing at the Porters and Waiters Club on Historic 25th Street…which, back then, was just 25th Street or “Two-Bit Street.”
 No doubt, Joe played a big part in the street earning its “Historic” status in subsequent years.

 In post-WWII Ogden, hundreds of thousands of passengers en route to San Francisco or Kansas City stopped in Ogden as their layover in switching from the Central Pacific to the Union Pacific.
 Unlike today’s airport layovers of one to two hours with just enough time to grab a Cinnabon and a $12 beer while answering emails on your smartphone, these train layovers were much longer and passengers spilled out of Union Station and up 25th Street in search of a drink and a bit of entertainment.
-Word of Joe McQueen quickly spread and for decades, he has been known as “The Legendary Joe McQueen.”
+Word of Joe McQueen quickly spread and for decades, he was known as “The Legendary Joe McQueen.”

 As various bands toured the country via rail, they would inevitably layover in Ogden.
 On such layovers, regardless of the hour, they would call Joe McQueen and enjoy informal jam sessions.
 Patrons of the Porters and Waiters Club were treated to sessions with Joe along with Charlie Parker, Count Basie, Duke Ellington, Dizzie Gillespie and others.